How to get a Malm bed from IKEA to stop squeaking

 Find the source of the squeak and Fix it

 If you own the popular Malm bead from Ikea, you may have noticed that over time it develops a squeak.
-At first it may not be bothersome, but over time, if grows louder it can disturb your sleep.
+At first it may not be bothersome, but over time, if it grows louder the creaking can disturb your sleep.
 This article explains possible sources of the squeak and how to fix it.
-Once quieted this bed seems much sturdier, and your sleep, more sound.
+Once quieted, this bed seems much sturdier, and your sleep, more sound.

 To find the source of the squeak, you may have to employ some trial and error experimentation.
 The first possible cause of the squeak is looseness in the frame.
 There are four nuts that screw onto bolts at each end of the siderails and attach siderails to the headboard and footer.
 Tighten each of these bolts nuts with the wrench provided by Ikea.
 If you've lost the wrench, a standard set of wrenches should have the right size to fit it, although, you may have to remove the metal rail that holds the bed slats to get access to the nut.